 In some cases, there may be restrictions in participation for certain courses (e.g. the amount of students can be restricted or priority given to the degree students of the school).

 Above you can find a list of courses offered in English at the School of Engineering during the academic years 2020-2022.
-Clicking on course code will take you to the WebOodi portal where you will find up-to-date course information and course descriptions.
+Clicking on course code will take you to the Sisu portal where you will find up-to-date course information and course descriptions.

 The courses for the following academic year are updated annually in June.
 Thus, the learning agreement/study plan made when applying is preliminary, because it was made by using the course information from the previous academic year and you may need to change it upon arrival.
 You may be required to make changes upon arrival also due to overlaps in schedule or course cancellations.

 Instructions for making your Learning Agreement/study plan

 - Please note that at least 2/3 of the courses in the Learning Agreement/study plan must be from one field of study in the School of Engineering in order to be admitted to this school.
-1/3 of the courses can be selected from another field of study in the School of Engineering, or from the other three Aalto University engineering schools (the School of Chemical Engineering, School of Electrical Engineering and School of Science).
-Courses offered by the Language Centre and also the interdisciplinary courses are outside this requirement.
+1/3 of the courses can be selected from another field of study in the School of Engineering, or from the other three Aalto University engineering schools (the School of Chemical Engineering, School of Electrical Engineering and School of Science) or from the Language Centre or from the interdisciplinary course offering.

-- Courses from the Aalto University the School of Arts, Design and Architecture and School of Business cannot be selected, apart from the Aalto cross-school courses, University Wide Studies (UWS) and interdisciplinary courses.
+- Courses from Aalto University School of Arts, Design and Architecture and School of Business cannot be selected, apart from the Aalto cross-school courses, University Wide Studies (UWS) and interdisciplinary courses.

 Periods I and II refer to teaching periods of the autumn term (September - December), and periods III and IV and V refer to the teaching periods of the spring term (January - May).